genilab/genilab.github.io/collaborate.md

 Another way to collaborate is to **align your Master Research** with the **Creation of Use Cases** and/or **Contribute to our Research Resources**.

 If you are interested, please contact [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/).
-Check the lists of use cases and research ideas in 'Pointers and Guidelines' (see above).

 ---